Ashistry/discover-awesome/README.md

 This means there are multiple databases which were requested by stat.
 Choose the one you want with the --database argument.
 - The menu and readme output is made using the rich library.
 As far as I can tell, you do not ctrl+click the links in the outputs/menus rich creates as you normally would in a terminal.
 You must click them as you would a link on the web!

+  - There is currently an issue where the newest created database shows newest created since 2025-04-19 instead of current date.
+Hence, I've disabled that option   and oldest created for now.
+Please use recently-updated instead.

 ## Install

 *(Every method requires pip, which often comes with python depending on your platform.)*